oroinc/orocommerce/src/Oro/Bundle/CatalogBundle/Resources/doc/api/category_title.md

 ### update

-Edit a specific CategoryTitle record.
+Edit a specific category title record.

 The updated record is returned in the response.